UltimateHikari/lancer/docs/Roadmap.md

     Trading;
 3.1 Events;
 3.2 Mechanishms of restocking and modifiers;
-3.3 Battles with default modules

 ## Till 06.2022
+4.0 Modules and frames
-Fitting ship with modules;
+4.1 Fitting ship with modules;
+4.2 Battles with default modules;

-Creation of new frames, uploading and downloading frames, leaderboards, server infra
+5.0 Creation of new frames;
+5.1 Download & upload new frames;
+5.6 Leaderboards